Microsoft's AI division head wants to create a lasting relationship between chatbots and their users

 “One that knows your name, gets to know you, has a memory of everything that you’ve shared with it and talked about and really comes to kind of live life alongside you,” he said.
 “It’s far more than just a piece of software or a tool.
 It is unlike anything we’ve really ever created."

-Some of those updates — such as new “visual memory” capabilities that keep track of a chatbot user's digital activity, if they want that — roll out on mobile apps Friday.
-Other features are still in development.
+Some of those updates — such as new “visual memory” capabilities that keep track of a user's digital activity, if they want that — roll out on mobile apps Friday.
+Other features are still in development, such as an animated avatar — a talking peacock in Suleyman's demo Friday — that would embody a person's AI companion.

 “My goal is really to create a true personal AI companion," he said.
 “And the definition of AGI sort of feels very far out to me and sort of not what I’m focused on in the next few years.”